 You will need an NVIDIA graphic card with Compute Capability 6.0 or higher.
 You can find a list of NVIDIA graphic cards and their compute capabilities here.
 Model example of GPU Optimized Instance: GPUs: 4x NVIDIA Tesla™ V100 16G Passive GPU CPU: 2x Intel® Xeon® Platinum 8253 2.2G, 16C/32T, 10.4GT/s, 22M Cache, Turbo, HT (125W) DDR4-2933 Memory: 30x 8GB (total: 240GB) RDIMM, 2666MT/s, Single Rank Total cost: 62,850.16 $

+The default block size is defined in configuration file, but it can be also specified for each database and table using CREATE or ALTER commands.
 The data is divided into blocks of data.
 The block size represents how many rows of the column will be stored in one block of data.
+The theoretical maximum block size is 2,147,483,647.
 The block size is limited by graphic card's VRAM.
 The single block cannot be divided into multiple GPUs, so the single graphic card has to have enough VRAM to store at least one block of data.
 The data type of a block has to be taken into account as well.
 The Integer32 block of data naturally needs a smaller amount of VRAM than block of data with Integer64 data type.
 It is possible to calculate optimal block size, but there is a lot of things that affect it.
 In our experience, it is faster to find the maximum block size empirically than to calculate it.
 If you want to know, how to setup the optimal block size according to your data and queries, read Tip & Tricks - Block Size.

 Currently there are some RAM capacity limitations.
 The first one can be spotted when importing large databases from .csv files.
 The second one is during the operation of database.